KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Benefits of C:
 * Performance: "decimal module 12-80x faster with C backend vs Python"
 * Portability: ported to over 80 different platforms
-* Compatibility: can easily interfact with OS APIs
+* Compatibility: can easily interact with OS APIs

 C has the possibility of undefined behavior: "an error in code, which may or may not be caught, either at compile time or runtime."